 The choice is made.
-The disciple has proved his impersonality and power of self-effacement.
-The inquisition of fire has not slain ambition: it has revealed a more excellent way to apply the fruits of it.
+The disciple has proved their impersonality and power of self-effacement.
+The inquisition of fire has not slain ambition, but it has revealed a more excellent way to apply the fruits of it.
 The fire of the mind no longer agitates and craves for further conquests to hold as an isolated possession for self-aggrandizement and worldly reputation.
-The fire of the spirit permeates the whole economy of the mortal man, bathing, tranquilizing, and healing the grieving nerves; stilling the discordant voices of desire; and transmuting every adjunct of culture into a spiritual force for its service.
+The fire of the spirit permeates the whole economy of the mortal person, bathing, tranquilizing, and healing the grieving nerves, stilling the discordant voices of desire, and transmuting every adjunct of culture into a spiritual force for its service.
 This is a major conquest of the technique and surpasses anything hitherto achieved, for it places the disciple in a dominant position on the spiritual plane.

-He has yet to prove his strength in maintaining that position.
-The forms of temptation he has stripped of their illusion and mastered on the objective plane have been the means by which he has attained this ascendancy.
-They reappear now to test him in a far more subtle form.
-As a dominant and self-constituted spiritual force working for evolution, he is a menace to those psychic entities who are so interested in his advance as to desire his defeat and spare no means to secure it.
-He will be subjected again and again to psychic impulsion from the dark side of unseen forces.
-They will endeavor to turn the disciple aside from his chosen path by most ingenious devices of glamour and illusion.
-So insidious are these attempts at any cost to thwart the disciple's progress through personalities and circumstances that he will need all the circumspection and wisdom inculcated by his training in order to discriminate between deception and reality.
+They have yet to prove their strength in maintaining that position.
+The forms of temptation they have stripped of their illusion and mastered on the objective plane have been the means by which they have attained this ascendancy.
+They reappear now to test them in a far more subtle form.
+As a dominant and self-constituted spiritual force working for evolution, they are a menace to those psychic entities who are so interested in their advance as to desire their defeat and spare no means to secure it.
+They will be subjected again and again to psychic impulsion from the dark side of unseen forces.
+They will endeavor to turn the disciple aside from their chosen path by the most ingenious devices of glamour and illusion.
+So insidious are these attempts at any cost to thwart the disciple's progress through personalities and circumstances that they will need all of the circumspection and wisdom inculcated by their training in order to discriminate between deception and reality.

 This point need not be elaborated here.
 It is true in the experience of discipleship and merits special investigation.
 One-pointed devotion and the power of fearless challenge against all odds give the magical key to the situation.
 The disciple will remember the promise of the ritual: "The demons will not dare to approach the place where you are; your voice will make them tremble in the depths of the abyss."
-It is for the disciple to now demonstrate all the fine technical qualities which, by the grace of the Master, have been conferred upon him and, through steadfast and patient onward living, evoke the whole force of the soul to transcend every hindrance and counteract every opposing influence and initiate him into the presence of the Master.
+It is for the disciple to now demonstrate all of the fine technical qualities which, by the grace of the Master, have been conferred upon them and, through steadfast and patient onward living, evoke the whole force of the soul to transcend every hindrance and counteract every opposing influence to initiate them into the presence of the Master.